janderssonse/karei/docs/EXTENSIONS.md

 To have your extension listed in this document:

-1. **Repository Setup**: Create a public repository with comprehensive documentation
+1. **Repository Setup**: Create a public repository with complete documentation
 2. **Testing**: Validate compatibility with current Karei release
 3. **Documentation**: Include all required documentation sections
 4. **Security Review**: Ensure adherence to security standards